alex-berman/BKOS-py/README.md

 An earlier version of the central concepts and ideas in BKOS is described in the following papers:

 Berman, A. (2024).
 [Argumentative Dialogue As Basis For Human-AI Collaboration](https://ceur-ws.org/Vol-3825/short3-2.pdf).
-In _Proceedings of the Communication in Human-AI Interaction Workshop (CHAI-2024)_.
+In *Proceedings of the Communication in Human-AI Interaction Workshop (CHAI-2024)*.

+The name BKOS, pronounced as "because", extends the notion of KoS (conversation oriented semantics; see J. Ginzburg, Semantics for Conversation, 2008).

 # Requirements
 BKOS has been tested with Python >= 3.8.